 Soup Dumplings is very delicious and fresh.
 The main raw materials are flour and pork.
 The first step to enjoy it is to drink the soup which is the essence of the Soup Dumplings.

 The steamed glutinous rice is sparkled with the sesame or a layer of fried soybean powder inside and outside.
 Then put the fried stick on the glutinous rice and, according to personal preferences, add pickles, ham and so on, and then wrap the stick.
 It features crisp, soft, chewy and glutinous flavor.

-Duck neck belongs to sauce food which is made by soaking in a variety of spices, then by air-drying, baking.
+Duck neck belongs to sauce food which is made by soaking in a variety of spices, then by air-drying.
 The finished Duck Neck has deep red color, with the characteristics of fragrance, spicy, sweet, hemp, salty, crisp and soft.